Множинна мієлома

 • Decrease in fatigue

 Autologous peripheral blood stem cell transplantation may be considered for patients who have adequate cardiac, hepatic, pulmonary, and renal function, particularly those whose disease is stable or responsive after several cycles of initial therapy.
-However, the newer treatment options are highly effective and may make transplantation less often necessary or unnecessary altogether.
-Recent clinical trials show longer progression-free survival, but no improvement in overall survival when patients undergo stem cell transplantation as part of initial therapy (2).
+However, pharmacotherapy options are highly effective and may make transplantation less often necessary or unnecessary altogether.
+Clinical trials show longer progression-free survival, but no improvement in overall survival when patients undergo stem cell transplantation as part of initial therapy (2).

 Allogeneic stem cell transplantation after nonmyeloablative chemotherapy (eg, low-dose cyclophosphamide and fludarabine) or low-dose radiation therapy can produce myeloma-free survival of 5 to 10 years in some patients.
 However, allogeneic stem cell transplantation with myeloablative or nonmyeloablative chemotherapy remains experimental because of the high morbidity and mortality resulting from graft versus host disease.